Rays' 11-game win streak ends, fall to Keller, Royals 2-1 - WTMJ

 The players and staff are no longer required to wear masks in the dugout.

-“I’m excited about that,” Tampa Bay manager Kevin Cash said.
+“I’m excited about that,” manager Kevin Cash said.
 “We’ve got to keep adhering to protocols and the guidelines that are in place.”

 TRAINER’S ROOM

-Royals: Manager Mike Matheny said OF Hunter Dozier (concussion), who is at Omaha, “seems to be getting his timing right.”
+Royals: Matheny said OF Hunter Dozier (concussion), who is at Triple-A Omaha, “seems to be getting his timing right.”

 Rays: 1B Ji-Man Choi, who left Monday’s game against Toronto with right knee soreness, was the DH.